design4nyc/design4nyc.github.io/README.md

-# Build With NYC

-To see the NYC Opportunity recruiting site, visit: http://buildwithnyc.github.io
+See the NYC Innovation and Design Team recruiting site at: http://design4nyc.github.io

 This site is built using Twitter Boostrap (http://getbootstrap.com/2.3.2/) and hosted on Github pages (https://pages.github.com/).
 It is entirely open source and free for you to use and improve upon.

-## Getting Started
 To start your own recruiting site using this repository:

 **1. Sign up / log in to Github.**